45Drives/cockpit-file-sharing/README.md

 ### User Management
 ![User Management](img/samba/samba_user.gif)

-Manging Samba Users in file sharing is as easy as can be.
+Managing Samba Users in file sharing is as easy as can be.
 First you select the user to manage, you can then add as many groups as you want to the user and also delete groups from a user if needed!

 ![Password](img/samba/samba_password.png)